zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 ## Leanpub integration {#leanpub-integration}

 The Leanpub spoon provides monitoring of book build jobs.
+You can read more about how I use this in my blog post [Automating Leanpub book publishing with Hammerspoon and CircleCI](https://zzamboni.org/post/automating-leanpub-book-publishing-with-hammerspoon-and-circleci/).

 ```lua
 Install:andUse("Leanpub",